me9hanics/AWS-job-posting-analysis/README.md

         related field.
 Proven experience in developing and deploying AI models ..."
 ```

-With a simple use of Amazon Comprehend (`response = comprehend.detect_key_phrases(Text=description, LanguageCode="en")`), we gather the following key phrases, with their respective confidence levels (frequency can also be gathered):
+With a simple use of Amazon Comprehend (`response = comprehend.detect_key_phrases(Text=description, LanguageCode="en")`), we gather the following key phrases, with their respective confidence levels (frequency can also be gathered).
+This is not something, that spaCy provides.
+Let's compare the results:

 ```
 Amazon Comprehend: